m4rkw/vpnmethod/README.md

 VPN Method
 ==========

-This is an example of a VPN server configuration for Debian and Debian-compatible distributions.
+This is an example of a VPN server configuration for Ubuntu and other Debian-compatible distributions.

 The configuration is applied using ansible and installs the following